-Jay has taught at a number of colleges and universities, including Wake Forest University, Catawba College, UNC-Greensboro, Livingstone College, and North Carolina Central University.
+Jay has taught at a number of colleges and universities, including Davidson College, Wake Forest University, Catawba College, UNC-Greensboro, Livingstone College, and North Carolina Central University.
 During his tenure at NCCU, Jay consistently had between 2 and 4 students per year selected for the HBCU ALL STARS, the HBCU equivalent of an All-American Jazz Orchestra.
 Many of those students have gone on to be professional teachers and performers.

 From 2002 to 2006, he was the trumpet instructor at the John Coltrane Summer Jazz Workshop in High Point, NC and from 2004 to 2010, was the headlining Jazz trumpet instructor at the Summer Jazz Camp at the University of Arkansas (Monticello).

 Currently, Jay is on faculty at Davidson College, teaching Jazz Trumpet and Trombone, as well as Wake Forest University, where he teaches Jazz Trumpet.